Awarded “Best Reporting on the UN” by the UNCA 2015

 Photo credit to Polish Mom Photographer.

-World Moms Blog is a website which writes from over 20 countries on the topics of motherhood, culture, human rights and social good.
-Over 50 international contributors share their stories from around the globe, bonded by the common thread of motherhood and wanting a better world for their children.
-World Moms Blog was listed by Forbes Woman as one of the "Top 100 Websites for Women 2012" and also called a "must read" by the NY Times Motherlode in 2013.
+World Moms Blog is an award winning website which writes from over 30 countries on the topics of motherhood, culture, human rights and social good.
+Over 70 international contributors share their stories from around the globe, bonded by the common thread of motherhood and wanting a better world for their children.
+World Moms Blog was listed by Forbes Woman as one of the "Best 100 Websites for Women 2012 & 2013" and also called a "must read" by the NY Times Motherlode in 2013.
 Our Senior Editor in India, Purnima Ramakrishnan, was awarded the BlogHer International Activist Award in 2013.